Documentation agents

 ADRs, release notes, runbooks

-Capture rationale while the diff context is still fresh — not weeks later.
+Capture rationale while the diff context is still fresh.

 Session replay